 Rest assured; we’ve analyzed some ‘weird’ dog behaviors below, so you can better understand them next time, and know when to take action!

 Why Is My Dog Acting Weird?

-Mature dogs bite out of anxiety, fear, or aggression, so aim to identify the reason for your dog’s scares to end the biting.
+Mature dogs bite out of anxiousness, fear, or occasional aggression, so aim to identify the reason for your dog’s scares to end the biting.
 If you’re struggling to help them stop, consult with your vet.

 Chasing your tail must be so fun as a dog!
 But, if your pet keeps circling on the regular, it may be an underlying health issue, such as an ear infection or headache.

 More serious causes include idiopathic vestibular syndrome (which is detrimental to your dog’s balance), or even potentially a brain tumor.
-If your dog is circling more than usual and doesn’t seem to be actively chasing their tail, we recommend checking with your vet.
+If your dog is circling more than usual and doesn’t seem to be actively chasing their tail, and you think this is weird for your dog, we recommend checking in with your vet.